Baabaa Aab Daad (Father Gave Water) (2020)

 Spine of the box.

 Even if Gutenberg’s type mimicked scribal lettering, roman type was not cursive script, which explains in part the hard work by Francesco Griffo da Bologna and Aldus Manutius to come up with italic.
-With characters changing shape with position and linkage, with diacritics and a slantable baseline to allow stacking of letter combinations, the innovation of setting movable type for Arabic and Persian or any calligraphically represented language would be and has been even harder — if not impossible as designers Rana Abou Rjeily and Bahman Eslami explain (see references below).
+For Arabic and Persian or any calligraphically represented language with characters changing shape with position and linkage, with diacritics and a slantable baseline to allow stacking of letter combinations, the development of movable type would be and has been even harder — if not impossible as designers Rana Abou Rjeily and Bahman Eslami explain (see references below).

 All of this preamble helps in appreciating the linguistic and cultural bridging that Adili’s artwork performs.
 The miniaturized shape of traditional alphabet blocks meets pixellated and sculpted Persian in Adili’s modular wooden cubes and recessed felt base.
 Her invented typography mostly skirts the calligraphic concerns by leaping into the third dimension.
 Language becomes tactile and three-dimensional not only in this work but in almost all of the work emanating from her studio.